 Take a picture at Libreria Aqua’alta

-One of the most Instagrammable spot in Venice, which is already a picturesque town to start with.
+One of the most Instagrammable spots in Venice, which is already a picturesque town to start with.

 Check it out here and make your way to this corner of a fairytale.